boldip/qf/README.md

 # qf

-A package related to building quasi-fibration symmetries di merda.
+A package related to building quasi-fibration symmetries of graphs.

 If you'd like to learn more about how it works, see the brief explanation and References below.